DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/schedule.md

   - We'll listen to it in class, then read the analysis and talk more about it next week
 - discuss [Sheryl Crow: “Strong Enough”](../lectures/week-4/crow-strong-enough/)

+> Two volunteers for next week's journal presentations.
+You'll have about 15 minutes each to talk about your song analysis and answer questions.
+>
+> More instructions on journals/presentations - [instructions](../assignments/journals/)

 <!--
 ## Thursday